jordiet23/stack-overflow-bridge-API/README.md

     ```bash
     make test
     ```
-By following these commands, you can verify that all aspects of the application are functioning as expected.
+By following these commands, you can verify that all aspects of the application are working as expected.

 ## Application Architecture